redhat-developer/vscode-didact/docs/registering-tutorials.md

 # Registering Tutorials

 The `Didact Tutorials` view has been there since the beginning of Didact, offering a way for VS Code extension-creators to register tutorials for easy access.
-Now anybody can create and register tutorials with ease!
+We have since added capabilities for registering tutorials with a menu click or a Didact link!

 ## Registering a Didact Tutorial from a VS Code Extension